DarkTailor/Data-Cleaning-GUI/README.md

 This is a graphical user interface (GUI) application built in Python for cleaning and processing data.
 It provides various features to handle common data cleaning tasks such as identifying missing values, dropping duplicates, and exporting cleaned data.

 Usage
 Installation: No installation is required.
-Simply download the standalone executable (Cleaning_GUI.zip files) from the repository along with the icon image (GUIicon.ico).
+Simply download the standalone executable (Cleaning_GUI.zip as well as Cleaning_GUI.z01 and Cleaning_GUI.z02) from the repository.
 Running the Application:

 Extract the contents of the Cleaning_GUI.zip file to a directory on your computer.